major1xu/math-problems-and-resources/Math-Algorithm.md

 17. You know the rules and the game.
 Combine 4, 4, 4, 5 to make 27.
 Simple arithmetic only - https://twitter.com/pragprog/status/1631746267843039234
 18. Word problem: Solve 2 Variables Given Their Sum And Difference - https://www.stlplace.com/2023/10/18/math-word-problem-solve-2-variables-given-their-sum-and-difference/
+19. Simple problem for the Starbucks number of stores: https://twitter.com/stlplace/status/1720243658539086037 || The company said it plans to expand to 35,000 locations outside of North America by 2030.
+Starbucks currently has roughly 20,200 international cafes, as of Oct.
+1. In total, the coffee giant aims to reach 55,000 locations globally by 2030, up from its current count of more than 38,000.
+The question is the current US and international stores and their future growth: US 18,000, international 20,000, year 2030 - US 20,000, International 35,000
+20.
 Answers
 ======
 1. AB / (AB/1 + AB/2) = 1 / (1 + 1/2) = 2/3 hours